MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample2.md

 menu:
   main:
     identifier: "testingexample2"
-    title: "Enabling the profiler and inspecting the behavior of your network"
+    title: "Enabling the MeVisLab Profiler and inspecting the behaviour of your network"
     weight: 792
     parent: "testing"
 ---